-The University has established a Race Equality Working Group (December 2019).
+The University has established a Race, Ethnicity, Religion and Belief Group (December 2019).
 This group will examine the ethnicity pay gap data in detail to establish the underlying causes of the mean ethnicity pay gap and consider what actions can be taken to address these causes.
-This group will be pivotal in addressing identifiable gaps related to ethnicity (e.g. recruitment, promotion, retention) and will work towards making underlying organisational changes to secure the Advance HE Race Equality Charter.
+This group will be pivotal in addressing identifiable gaps related to ethnicity (e.g. recruitment, promotion, retention) and is currently beginning the process of active self-assessment of the University in relation to race, racism and structural barriers, in preparation for a submission for Advance HE's Race Equality Charter.
+The group is co-chaired by the AVP (Diversity) and the University's Head of EDI.